Lydia Farley Shows Off Incredible Figure In A White Bikini

 According to the geotag, the picture was captured at the Resort at Pedregal, Cabo San Lucas, Mexico.

-Within three hours of going live, the picture has accrued about 10,000 likes and over 450 comments where fans and followers praised the model for her incredible looks and sexiness.
+Within three hours of going live, the picture had accrued about 10,000 likes and over 450 comments.
+Fans and followers praised the model for her incredible looks and sexiness.

 “It doesn’t matter what you wear, it always looks amazing,” one of her fans commented on the snap.